Mobile computing for governments and local authorities

 Panasonic TOUGHBOOK are built to take the drops, mud, dust, rain and extreme temperatures often associated with construction sites.
 Panasonic and its software partners streamline the entire inspection process by enabling inspectors to use electronic data entry and wireless connectivity.
 With wireless remote access, inspectors can collect and organize information on their Toughbook mobile computer while still at the construction site.
 Electronic data entry allows inspectors to use pre-built checklists and forms to enter information simply by touching the screen.
 Once information from a site is gathered and organised, the inspector can transmit it wirelessly to the department's main computer, eliminating the need to manually transfer information later, while also expediting the issuing of permits and variances.
 Together, electronic data entry and wireless connectivity save time while reducing labour costs and clerical errors.

 The integrated WLAN and optional HSPA module make it possible to do tasks like capturing and sending digital images – even when working in challenging outdoor conditions.

 Even our smallest machines meet the challenges of field working in the public sector.
 Take the Toughbook ultra-mobile PC (UMPC) CF-U1.
 At 1,060 grams, the unit can withstand falls from 120 cm.
 What’s more, some of our models are up to IP65 compliant for dust and moisture resistance¹.

-As well as password utilities, BIOS Kill, TPM and a hard drive lock, Toughbook and Toughpad devices come with Recover Pro security and backup software, so your data is never at risk.
+As well as password utilities, BIOS Kill, TPM and a hard drive lock, TOUGHBOOK devices come with Recover Pro security and backup software, so your data is never at risk.

 No Power Access